GuilhemN/covid-19-tracing-app-modelling/discussion.md

 state "Infected" follows a geometric law as opposed to a law closer to lognormal according to [4].
 Moreover, the parameters of the initial graph were detecrmined to get an average number of contact of around 30 / days without much support nor information found about this.

+With this fixed average contact per day,the average time infectious and R0 estimated by [4],  we computed the propability of transmistion during a contact.

-[1] Contact network epidemiology: Bond percolation applied to infectious disease prediction and control, Lauren Ancel Meyers
+* [1] Contact network epidemiology: Bond percolation applied to infectious disease prediction and control, Lauren Ancel Meyers

-[2] Contact Network Epidemiology: MathematicalMethods of Modeling a Mutating Pathogen ona Two-type NetworkRobert by L. Seilheimer
+* [2] Contact Network Epidemiology: MathematicalMethods of Modeling a Mutating Pathogen ona Two-type NetworkRobert by L. Seilheimer

-[3] Network theory and SARS: predicting outbreak diversity by Lauren Ancel Meyers &al.
+* [3] Network theory and SARS: predicting outbreak diversity by Lauren Ancel Meyers &al.

-[4] Quantifying SARS-CoV-2 transmission suggests epidemic control with digital contact tracing.  - PubMed - NCBI
+* [4] Quantifying SARS-CoV-2 transmission suggests epidemic control with digital contact tracing.  - PubMed - NCBI
+* [5] The Impact of Contact Tracing in Clustered Populations by Thomas House & Matt J Keeling